 P700 is a smooth and slick fine grained body.
-And it is very plastic (if not too soft).
-It has enough added bentonite to give it better plasticity than than H570!
+We add more bentonite than is commonly done for Grolleg porcelains so this is very plastic (if not too soft)!
 Of course, this means you must take precautions when drying (dry ware evenly).

 P700 fired bars.
 Cone 10R top.
 Cone 6-11 (bottom upward).

-P700 vitrifes to a very pleasant silky surface and is translucent on thin pieces.
-Compared to our other porcelains, P700 burns to a distinctly blue-white tone at cone 10 reduction firing (compared to the off-whites of the others).
+P700 vitrifies to a very pleasant silky surface and is translucent on thin pieces.
+Compared to our other porcelains it burns much cleaner (to a distinctly blue-white tone at cone 10 reduction firing compared to their off-white or ivory colors).

-As with any zero-porosity porcelain, fired warping is always an issue, you can manage this by avoiding shapes that lack structural strength (i.e. straight sided cylinders, goblets with flared bases, overhung bowls).
+This is a zero-porosity porcelain so warping during firing can be an issue.
+Avoiding shapes that lack structural strength (i.e. straight sided cylinders, goblets with flared bases, severely overhung, flared or non-curved profile bowls).
 Be careful to use kiln shelves that are flat.
 Kiln wash is needed to prevent pieces from sticking to the shelf during firing.

-If you wish to use slip on your ware, make it from a base of P700 for the best possible drying shrinkage/fired shrinkage match.
+If you wish to use slips or engobes, make them from a base of P700 for the best possible drying shrinkage/fired shrinkage match.